Caffeine: Psychological

 Minor undesired symptoms from caffeine ingestion not sufficiently severe to warrant a psychiatric diagnosis are common and include mild anxiety, jitteriness, insomnia, increased sleep latency, and reduced coordination.
 Caffeine can have negative effects on anxiety disorders.
 According to a 2011 literature review, caffeine use may induce anxiety and panic disorders in people with Parkinson's disease.
-At high doses, typically greater than 300 to 400 mg caffeine can both cause and worsen anxiety.For some people, discontinuing caffeine use can significantly reduce anxiety.
+At high doses, typically greater than 300 to 400 mg caffeine can both cause and worsen anxiety.
+For some people, discontinuing caffeine use can significantly reduce anxiety.

 In moderate doses, caffeine has been associated with reduced symptoms of depression and lower suicide risk.
 Two reviews indicate that increased consumption of coffee and caffeine may reduce the risk of depression.

-Some textbooks state that caffeine is a mild euphoriant, while others state that it is not a euphoriant.
+Some sources state that caffeine is a mild euphoriant, while others state that it is not a euphoriant.

 Caffeine-induced anxiety disorder is a subclass of the DSM-5 diagnosis of substance/medication-induced anxiety disorder.

 Reinforcement disorders

 Addiction

 Whether caffeine can result in an addictive disorder depends on how addiction is defined.
 Compulsive caffeine consumption under any circumstances has not been observed, and caffeine is therefore not generally considered addictive.
-Some diagnostic sources, such as the ICDM-9 and ICD-10, include a classification of caffeine addiction under a broader diagnostic model.
-Some state that certain users can become addicted and therefore unable to decrease use even though they know there are negative health effects.
+Some diagnostic sources, such as the ICD-9 and ICD-10, include a classification of caffeine addiction under a broader diagnostic model.

 Caffeine does not appear to be a reinforcing stimulus, and some degree of aversion may actually occur, with people preferring placebo over caffeine in a study on drug abuse liability published in an NIDA research monograph.
 Some state that research does not provide support for an underlying biochemical mechanism for caffeine addiction.
 Other research states it can affect the reward system.

-"Caffeine addiction" was added to the ICDM-9 and ICD-10.
+"Caffeine addiction" was added to the ICD-9 and ICD-10.
 However, its addition was contested with claims that this diagnostic model of caffeine addiction is not supported by evidence.
 The American Psychiatric Association's DSM-5 does not include the diagnosis of a caffeine addiction but proposes criteria for the disorder for more study.
+As of 2021, the World Health Organization does not classify caffeine as an addictive substance.